GOP Congressman Defending Privacy Vote: 'Nobody's Got To Use The Internet'

 Are you trying to give this moron a heart attack?
 He's gotten to 73 years old being an ignorant git by not paying attention to things that will disrupt his view of the world.
 His constituents think he's just potty.

-Time for his info to be posted publicly (Score:4, Insightful)
+Time for his info to be posted publicly (Score:5, Insightful)

 if you don't want your personal info as a public servant to be available to anyone 24/7 don't be a public servant.

 The Congressman is dangerously uninformed.
-(Score:2)
+(Score:3)

 Our society requires rapid, successful transportation and communication.
 We have almost completely transitioned to a Just In Time (JIT) economy.
 See: https://en.wikipedia.org/wiki/... [wikipedia.org]